-St Mary's School fully recognises the contribution it can make to keeping children safe and supporting the pupils in its care.
-There are four main elements to St Mary's School's Child Protection Policy:
+St. Mary's School fully recognises the contribution it can make to keeping children safe and supporting the pupils in its care.
+There are four main elements to St. Mary's School's Child Protection Policy:

-- Prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage.) - 2.
-Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead Lucie Stephenson or Deputy Designated Safeguarding Lead or the Integrated Contact and Referral Team (CSN 0191 520 5560) directly IF NECESSARY.
+- 1. Prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, peer on peer abuse, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage.) - 2.
+Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead (Martin Clephane) or Deputy Designated Safeguarding Leads (Claire Clinton and Sarah Duffy) or the Integrated Contact and Referral Team on 0191 5205552 directly IF NECESSARY.
 In certain specific cases such as Female Genital Mutilation (Mandatory reporting of FGM from October 2015), Radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted). - 3.
 Reconsideration (following and challenging the progress of new referrals and existing cases to ensure that individual cases are reconsidered if there remains no improvement to a child's circumstances). - 4.
 Support (to pupils and school staff and to children who may be vulnerable due to their individual circumstances).